 – Long-term experiences about the durability of the Acrylic Pouring pictures are still missing.

-The following pouring medium are available on the market:
+The following fluid medium are available on the market:

 Besides the classic Acrylic Pouring you can also create Fluid Painting paintings with resin / epoxy resin in combination with color pigments or liquid colors.
 When resin is used, there is no need to finish your pictures, as resin does not require any further protection.